BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-experience-plus/first steps/installation/appsource.md

 After submitting your contact information, you will be prompted to choose a language for the app.
 Our Connector 365 E-POST App* is available in English and German.
 Then click **Install**.

 You will receive a short confirmation that the installation is being performed.
-This takes place fully automatically in the background
+This takes place fully automatically in the background.

-You will not be notified about the completion of the installation, but the process should not take more than a few minutes.
+You will also get a short notification of the completion of the installation.
+This should not take more than a few minutes.

 If everything worked, you can now find the **Connector 365 Mail Experience Plus** under **Installed Extensions**.